-They moved on from Bethel and were still some distance from Ephrath when 4:20 Rachel gave birth and the delivery was very difficult.
-17 When she was in great pain the midwife said to her, "Courage!
+They moved on from Bethel and were 184:20 still some distance from Ephrath when Rachel gave birth and the delivery was very difficult.
+When she was in great pain the midwife said to her, "Courage!
 For now you will have another son."
-18 And as she breathed her last - for she was dying - she called him Benoni (which means: son of my pain), but his father named him Benjamin.
-19 So Rachel died and was buried on the way to Ephrath that is Bethlehem - 20 and Jacob placed a pillar over her tomb which marks the place of the tomb to this day.
+18 And as she breathed her last-for she was dying-she called him Benoni (which means: son of my pain), but his father named him Benjamin.
+19 So Rachel died and was buried Ru 4:11; on the way to Ephrath-that is Bethle- Mic 5:1; Mt2:18; hem- and Jacob placed a pillar over her 216; Jer31:15 tomb which marks the place of the tomb to this day.

 Israel journeyed on and pitched his tent beyond Migdal-eder.
-22 While Israel was living in that region, it happened that Reuben went and lay with Bilhah, his father's concubine, and Israel heard of it.
+While Israel was living in that region, it happened that Reuben went and lav with Bilhah, his father's concubine, and Israel heard of it.